 Step 1.
 Determine what services you want to offer

 Now is time to assess your skills, strengths, and weaknesses.
 What is your superpower?
 Are you great with people or very organized?

 We suggest that you focus on a few of your best skills, so you get neither underwhelmed or overwhelmed.
 Let us explain.

-But, you don’t want to limit yourself either.
-One client that you perform Instagram marketing for might need help with emails, but you didn’t mention that in your resume or pitch.
+You also don’t want to limit yourself.
+One client that you perform Instagram marketing for might need help with emails.
+But because you didn’t ever mention it to them, they brought in someone else.

-That’s why you should take one niche, and expand on it.
-Continuing with the social media marketing example, you could offer:
+You should take one niche, and expand on it.
+Continuing with the previous social media marketing example, you could offer:

 - Social media account management

 - Posting content to social accounts